brendt/stitcher.io/src/content/blog/2022-03-23-generics-in-php-2.md

-I showed a very boring example of generics in the previous video, we’re going to do better in this one.
+I showed a very boring example of generics in the [previous post](/blog/generics-in-php-1), we’re going to do better in this one.

 ```php
 $users = new <hljs type>Collection</hljs><<hljs generic>User</hljs>>();